Ikonsty/usenseTestTask/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

+## functionality
+The component implements password creation.
+If the password is shorter than 8 characters it will be shown by sections below as they will light red.
+The component warns the user if the password is too easy or medium and will light up sections to red, yellow, or green colors respectively.
+It also can make the password visible by clicking the eye button.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.